visio-cms/visio-cms-next-template/README.md

 supabase db push
 ```

-From your supabase storage change the media storage public
+From your supabase storage change the `media` storage to public

 ### 3. Start docker
 start docker desktop